Mahabharat (2013 film): Plot

-The Pandavas create a palace of illusions and invite Duryodhan, where Draupadi insults him out of vengeance.
-Duryodhan leaves feeling humiliated and angry.
-Duryodhan sets up a gambling match, where Yuddhishtir loses his kingdom and all of his possessions.
-He gambles away Draupadi, who Duryodhan publicly disrobes.
-Draupadi prays to Krishna, who uses his divine power to protect her dignity.
-To atone for their sins of gambling and not protecting Draupadi, the Pandavas go into exile again.
+The Pāndavas create a palace of illusions and invite Duryodhana, where Draupadī insults him out of vengeance.
+Duryodhana leaves feeling humiliated and angry.
+Duryodhana sets up a gambling match, where Yudhiṣṭhira loses his kingdom and all of his possessions.
+He gambles away Draupadī, who Duṣṣāsana publicly disrobes.
+Draupadī prays to Krishna, who uses his divine power to protect her dignity.
+To atone for their sins of gambling and not protecting Draupadī, the Pāndavas go into exile again.

 Krishna warns the Kauravas against starting war, but they do not pay heed.
 Arjuna tells Krishna he cannot fight against his family, but Krishna tells him this is a war of right and wrong, and he must fight for the truth.
 Krishna reminds him that souls are immortal, so he should not worry about killing his family members' bodies.
-The Pandavas realize that they can't win until Bheeshma is on the battlefield because he has a boon that he cannot die.
+The Pāndavas realize that they can't win until Bhīṣma is on the battlefield because he has a boon that he cannot die.
 Arjuna reluctantly shoots him with many arrows to incapacitate him.
-The Pandavas send Arjuna's son Abhimanyu on the battlefield to break Dronacharya's labyrinth.
-Duryodhan and Shakuni trap Abhimanyu in the labyrinth formation and stab him from the back.
+The Pāndavas send Arjuna's son Abhimanyu to the battlefield to break Dronācharya's labyrinth.
+Duryodhana and Shakuni trap Abhimanyu in the labyrinth formation and stab him from the back.

-Kunti visits Karan and tells her that she is his mother, begging him to spare the Pandavas.
-He promises not to kill any of the Pandava brothers except for Arjuna.
-On the battlefield, Duryodhan gets angry with Karan for not shooting the Pandavas when they are easy targets.
-Instead, while Karna is fixing his stuck wheel, Krishna tells Arjuna to shoot him, and Karan sacrifices himself for the sake of his mother.
-Seeing his army being defeated, Duryodhan sits in the ocean to meditate and Bheem follows him.
-They engage in duel until Bheem hits him in the thigh and kills him, ending the war.
-Kunti reveals to everyone that Karna was her eldest son and that he sacrificed himself for her to remove the stigma against him.
-Yuddhistir is crowned king and the Pandavas rule Hastinapur.
+Kunti visits Karṇa and tells her that she is his mother, begging him to spare the Pāndavas.
+He promises not to kill any of the Pāndava brothers except for Arjuna.
+On the battlefield, Duryodhana gets angry with Karan for not shooting the Pāndavas when they are easy targets.
+Instead, while Karṇa is fixing his stuck wheel, Krishna tells Arjuna to shoot him, and Karṇa sacrifices himself for the sake of his mother.
+Seeing his army being defeated, Duryodhan sits in the ocean to meditate and Bhīma follows him.
+They engage in a duel until Bhīma hits him in the thigh and kills him, ending the war.
+Kunti reveals to everyone that Karṇa was her eldest son and that he sacrificed himself for her to remove the stigma against him.
+Yudhiṣṭhira is crowned king and the Pāndavas rule Hastināpura.

-The story telling bird tells the boys that they should never forget the lessons from the Mahabharat, such as respecting elders and living in unity.
+The storytelling bird tells the boys that they should never forget the lessons from the Mahabhārata, such as respecting elders and living in unity.